nomelif/Audionodes/README.md

 <a href="http://imgur.com/yG1n4Rf"><img src="http://i.imgur.com/yG1n4Rf.png" title="source: imgur.com" /></a>

 Activate it by hitting the `Keyboard capture` button and terminate it by hitting `Esc` on your keyboard.
-While the `Piano` node is activated, you can play with your keyboard: the keys from `§` to `0` are one octave.
-MIDI keyboard support is being planned.
+While the `Piano` node is activated, you can play with a MIDI keyboard.
+Windows should jump on the first one that moves.
+Linux with the alsaseq module installed should be hand-configured with QJackCTL (GUI) or aconnect (CLI).
+Linux without alsaseq installed should try to autoconfigure itself like Windows.

 ### Interesting setups